precice/precice/docs/README.md

 preCICE stands for Precise Code Interaction Coupling Environment.
 Its main component is a library that can be used by simulation programs to be coupled together in a partitioned way, enabling multi-physics simulations, such as fluid-structure interaction.

-If you are new to preCICE, please have a look at our [wiki (documentation)](https://github.com/precice/precice/wiki) and at [precice.org](https://www.precice.org).
+If you are new to preCICE, please have a look at our [documentation](https://www.precice.org/docs.html) and at [precice.org](https://www.precice.org).
 You may also prefer to [get and install a binary package for the latest release](https://github.com/precice/precice/releases/latest) ([master branch](https://github.com/precice/precice/tree/master)).

 <div align="center" style="margin-bottom:30px">
 <img src="https://www.precice.org/assets/precice_overview.png" alt="preCICE overview" style="max-height: 100%; max-width: 100%">